Knot Categorification from Mirror Symmetry, Part II: Lagrangians: homology from A-branes

 As in the one dimensional case, each of the $d$ strings is composed of string "bits" which are one of four types:

 {}from which we get all the other string configurations.
-The bits are useful since the equivariant degree of any intersection point ${\cal P}$ is the sum of the equivariant degrees of all of its bits.
-To spell out equivariant the degrees of all elements ${\cal P}\in A$, decompose every one of its $d$ strings into products of string bits which are either constant configurations -- corresponding to simply $p_i$ for some $i$, or are of the form \beq a_{i,j} =a_{i, i-1} \circ a_{i-1, i-2} \circ \cdots \circ a_{j+1, j}, \qquad b_{i,j}=b_{i, i+1} \circ b_{i+1, i+2} \circ \cdots \circ b_{j+1, j} , \eeq for $i>j$.
-Here $a_{i+1,i}$ describes a string bit crossing from the $i$-th to the $i+1$-th bin, $b_{i,i+1}$ follows the same has path but in reverse.
+Any element of $A$ consists of $d$ strings on ${\rm C}$.
+Each string decomposes into string bits which are either constant configurations, or of the form \beq a_{i,j} =a_{i, i-1} \circ a_{i-1, i-2} \circ \cdots \circ a_{j+1, j}, \qquad b_{i,j}=b_{i, i+1} \circ b_{i+1, i+2} \circ \cdots \circ b_{j+1, j} , \eeq for $i>j$.
+Here $a_{i+1,i}$ describes a single string bit crossing from the $i$-th to the $i+1$-th bin, $b_{i,i+1}$ follows the same has path but in reverse.
 The product ``$\circ$" is the ordinary product in the one dimensional problem.
-(The decomposition into string is compatible with the product on $A$ away from crossings.
-In presence of crossings, strings which are decomposable in the one dimensional problem are not decomposable in $A$.)
 The equivariant degrees of string bits can be read off from the torus action:

 \beq : \;\; \;\; \eeq borrowing the action on the $a$'s and $b$'s from table \eqref{Td},